Hosting Wheaton Model UN event presents opportunities for professional development

 Before coming to Wheaton College, Joseph Perez ’20 had not even heard of Model United Nations (UN) clubs.
 But on Saturday, April 6, there he was, along with his Wheaton Model UN team members, taking the lead on hosting a major conference that brought to campus high school students from the New England area for mock debate and crisis management on global issues.

 The WheaMUN Conference, which was also hosted at Wheaton in 2017, gives high school students the opportunity to gain debate, research and public speaking experience and develop policy-writing skills with the framework of their assigned committees.

 “These are the skills that can help empower students to make positive change,” said Perez.
 He served as the secretary general for the conference (the traditional title for the lead organizer) and worked closely with Casey Smith ’20, the co-head delegate of the Model UN.

 For Wheaton Model UN members, organizing the conference provided an opportunity to hone their own leadership, decision-making and collaboration skills.

 Perez was responsible for coordinating marketing, funding and logistics.
 “This does not mean I have done it alone,” he pointed out.
 “I worked very closely with other Model UN members who were invaluable in helping with various aspects of this conference.
-I also received help from various departments at Wheaton, including SAIL, Admission and Public Safety.”
+I also received help from various departments at Wheaton, including SAIL, Admission and Campus Safety.”